nahojkap/jahspotify/README.md

 Jah'Spotify supports the Linux and Windows versions of libspotify (see below for more details on building on Windows).

+### Prerequisites

+The following prerequisites are required in order to build Jah'Spotify

+* libspotify
+* Spotify API key
+* OpenAL

+### Checking out the sources

 To build the sources first check them out from git

     git clone git://github.com/johanlindquist/jahspotify.git
     cd jahspotify

+### Preparing Spotify API key and libraries

 Next, you need to download and install libspotify & request an API key from Spotify.
 This can be done on the http://developer.spotify.com website.